geoffreywiseman/gh-actuse/README.md

     - Iterate over all the workflows in all the repos of an org and display all usage
     - Display the included minutes from the billing resource.
     - Might be possible to predict if you're likely to go over your spending limit?
-- Specify Repo
-    - Right now the extension assumes you want the current repo; wouldn't be that hard to allow you to specify a different repo
 - Period Information
     - The usage is based on the billing period, but the extension doesn't currently tell you when the period started, how much time's left, etc.